jamessoni/linear_solvers_library/Matrix/README.md

         $> g++ main_matrix.cpp -fpermissive
         $> .\a

+The above main_matrix.cpp call will allow the user to enter the User Interface of the Matrix Library.
+Within such, enables features of the different aspects of the linear solver library to be used.
+With the users specified input row value, selected solver and on what matrix (dense or sparse); a randomly created SPD matrix and b vector will be used showing the example functionality.
+Further, you can select the testing framework, which will show a timing comparison of the differing solvers.

 #### Linear Solvers:
 Within this library there exists various linear solvers; each with their enabled callable method within classes Matrix or CSRMatrix.
 They can all be accessed and used with the above main_matrix.cpp providing a UI platform to see examples as well as called specifically with the required inputs.